-- Complete your College Acceptance Survey.
+- Complete the College Acceptance Survey with your College Counselor.
 This survey is extremely important and must be completed in order to ensure that your final transcripts are sent to the correct colleges.
 It also includes scholarship offers and college matriculation.

 - Take AP and final Exams